CUBRID/cubrid-manual/en/admin/config.rst

 **alter_table_change_type_strict**

 **alter_table_change_type_strict** is a parameter used to configure whether or not to allow the conversion of column values according to the type change, and the default value is **no**.
 If a value for this parameter is set to no, the value may be changed when you change the column types or when you add **NOT NULL** constraints; if it is set to yes, the value is not changed.
-For details, see CHANGE Clause in the `CHANGE/MODIFY Clause <#syntax_syntax_def_alttable_chang_3554>`_.
+For details, see CHANGE Clause in the :ref:`change-column`.

 **ansi_quotes**